Bruker Corporation (NYSE: BRKR) makes scientific instruments and should have earnings growth rates ahead of its peers.

-First, it is in the early phases of trying to aggressively expand margins to industry average levels.
+First, it is in the early phases of trying to aggressively expand margins to average industry levels.
 The potential upside to earnings from operational improvements is large — the operating margin would double if it achieves margins in line with peers.
 However, a plan is still being developed so the timing and size is still somewhat uncertain.

 Second, it has new products, mainly the MALDI Biotyper, that may not be fully priced into the shares.
 The potential for the technology, which more rapidly identifies pathogens, is exciting scientifically, but also to investors.
-Both of these, should drive above average earnings growth for the firm and make its company worth following and potentially owning at some point.
+Both of these should drive above-average earnings growth for the firm and make its company worth following and potentially owning at some point.

-It is involved in MRI technologies, mass spectrometry, gas chematography, X-ray, spark-optical emission spectroscopy, atomic force microscopy and other things most of us in the investing world have a fringe understanding of at best or heard mentioned by that science nerd we know.
+It is involved in MRI technologies, mass spectrometry, gas chromatography, x-ray, spark-optical emission spectroscopy, atomic force microscopy, and other things most of us in the investing world have a fringe understanding of at best or heard mentioned by that science nerd we know.

-It is also involved in the detection of chemical, biological, radiological, nuclear and explosives (CBRNE).
+It is also involved in the detection of chemical, biological, radiological, nuclear, and explosives (CBRNe).
 It has a history of acquiring companies, most recently SkyScan in 2012 and Prairie Technologies in 2013.
 Acquisitions can be accretive but also are at times dilutive to earnings over the near-term and are both a negative and positive risk to the share price depending on the details.

-Bruker has a market cap of $3.42 billion and a total debt to equity ratio of 48%.
+Bruker has a market cap of $3.42 billion and a total debt-to-equity ratio of 48%.
 Competitor and comparable firms are similarly levered.
 The company has around 80% of its employees in Europe.
-However, sales are split with roughly a third in the US, Europe and Asia/ROW, respectively.
+However, sales are split with roughly a third in the U.S., Europe, and Asia/RoW, respectively.

-MALDI Biotyper has Significant Potential
+MALDI Biotyper Has Significant Potential

-The MALDI Biotyper is a device that can quickly identify bacteria, organisms and viruses.
+The MALDI Biotyper is a device that can quickly identify bacteria, organisms, and viruses.
 It is a huge leap forward from current technology which requires bacteria to be cultured and then identified through various methods that require stains and microscopes.
-The current method is time consuming, requires the time of scientists and lab staff and is limited to organisms that grow on a culture plate.
+The current method is time-consuming, requires the time of scientists and lab staff, and is limited to organisms that grow on a culture plate.

 The new device is more similar to a chemical spectrometer in approach.
-It can rapidly identify a of range organisms, not just bacteria.
+It can rapidly identify a range of organisms, not just bacteria.
 The turnaround time is measured in minutes instead of hours or often days in the old approach.
 Reports are that the average turnaround time decreases by over 48 hours and by as many as 96 hours.
-This allows the doctors to start the right treatments sooner, and decreases all kinds of critical metrics, mortality, length of stay, and total cost of treatment.
+This allows the doctors to start the right treatments sooner, and decreases all kinds of critical metrics: mortality, length of stay, and total cost of treatment.

 The Biotyper is awaiting FDA approval in the near-term and indications are approval should come as soon as late 2013.
 The initial market size is potentially every hospital in United States, plus governments around the world.
 It is already being sold outside the United States.